sibyl-systems/sibyl-timer/README.md

 ## Roadmap (ideas for the future)

+- Allow export of local data
+- Allow import of data
+- Allow logout and delete local data
 - Auto pause from inactivity
+- Mark task as complete checkbox
 - Regular reminders to stop timer after working hours?
 - Option to remove time from a timer left running
 - No timer running reminder
+- Add tags to timers
+- Save timers to somewhere in teamwork + sync